The Science and Art of Astrology

 The flow of the Universe can be likened to the mythical ‘force’ referred to in the Star Wars films; and we are currently witnessing a disturbance in the force, as climate change, religious wars and inequality move us away from normal flow and into chaos.
 In the flow of the matrix this is a cyclical event that marks the crumbling of an era and the promise of corrective reform to come.

-Points in time remain as fluid bubbles that are influenced by future planetary transits over the birthmarks of previous times.
+Points in time retain their significance are influenced by future planetary transits.
 In the case of the Neptune/Uranus conjunction there are those born around 1993 that will be directly influenced by Pluto’s 2018 transit of these points, but there is also a myriad of interconnected coincidences within the matrix that will be triggered throughout 2018.